money-on-chain/RDOC-Contract/hardhat/README.md

 ```

 ### Step 3: Deploy new MoC protocol implementations
-Once the new StableToken smart contract has been deployed, it is needed to deploy the new contracts implementation to those that will be upgraded.
+Once the new StableToken smart contract has been deployed, we need to deploy contracts that will be upgraded new implementation.

-- create a file named `RDOC-Contract-Internal/scripts/deploy/upgrade_v0.1.16/deployConfig-targetNetwork.json` with all current addresses used in the targetNetwork, for example[deployConfig-devTestnet.json](../scripts/deploy/upgrade_v0.1.16/deployConfig-devTestnet.json)
+- create a file named `RDOC-Contract-Internal/scripts/deploy/upgrade_v0.1.16/deployConfig-targetNetwork.json` with all current addresses used in the targetNetwork, for example: [deployConfig-devTestnet.json](../scripts/deploy/upgrade_v0.1.16/deployConfig-devTestnet.json)
 - Add deployed addresses in Step 2.
 StableTokenV2(proxy) and TokenMigrator addresses in that file
 ```
 "implementationAddresses": {